-Just like other businesses are allowed to deduct certain expenses, tax regulations also make provisions for Airbnb hosts to lower their tax bill by claiming Airbnb tax deductions.
+Just like other businesses are allowed to deduct certain expenses, tax regulations also make provisions for Airbnb hosts to lower their taxation bills by claiming Airbnb tax deductions.

-If you operate in the rental space, continue reading to learn more about how tax works for vacation rental companies and which tax deductions are allowable in this industry.
+If you operate in the rental space, continue reading to learn more about how taxation works for vacation rental companies and which tax deductions are allowable in this industry.

 Remember, though, that the information shared in this blog post cannot be considered tax advice.
 Always consult a tax advisor if you feel unsure about taxes or encounter any tax problems.